libp2p/specs/RFC/0003-routing-records.md

 that are signed by the peer that the addresses belong to.

-To produce a "self-certified" address, a peer will construct a `RoutingState` containing all of their publicly-reachable listen addresses.
-A peer SHOULD only include addresses that it believes are routable via the public internet, ideally having confirmed that this is the case via some external mechanism such as a successful AutoNAT dial-back.
+To produce a "self-certified" address, a peer will construct a `RoutingState` containing their listen addresses and serialize it to a byte array using a protobuf encoder.
+The serialized records will then be wrapped in a [signed envelope][envelope-rfc], which is signed with the libp2p peer's private host key.
+The corresponding public key MUST be included in the envelope's `public_key` field.

-In some cases we may want to include localhost or LAN-local address; for example, when testing the DHT using many processes on a single machine.
-To support this, implementations may use a global runtime configuration flag or environment variable to control whether local addresses will be included.
+When receiving a `RoutingState` wrapped in a signed envelope, a peer MUST validate the signature before deserializing the `RoutingState` record.
+If the signature is invalid, the envelope MUST be discarded without deserializing the envelope payload.

-Once the `RoutingState` has been constructed, it should be serialized to a byte string and wrapped in a [signed envelope][envelope-rfc].
-The `public_key` field of the envelope MUST be able to derive the `peer_id` contained in the record.
-If the envelope's `public_key` does not match the `peer_id` of the routing record, the record MUST be rejected as invalid.
+Once the signature has been verified and the `RoutingState` has been deserialized, the receiving peer MUST verify that the `peer_id` contained in the `RoutingState` matches the `public_key` from the envelope.
+If the public key in the envelope cannot derive the peer id contained in the routing state record, the `RoutingState` MUST be discarded.

 ### Signed Envelope Domain